dataminer-site/dataminer-site.github.io/docs/extensions/overview.md

 ## Built-In Extensions

-DuckDB's binary distribution comes standard with a few built-in extensions.
+DataMiner's binary distribution comes standard with a few built-in extensions.
 They are statically linked into the binary and can be used as is.
 For example, to use the built-in [`json` extension](json) to read a JSON file:

 ```sql